royyandzakiy/multisensor-station/README.md

     [env:unit_tests__test_component_name_or_cluster]
     ...
     ```
-- integration tests: a list of integrations tests. this focuses on tests that utilize real hardware and tests them as their own seperate tests, to verify hardware functionality to be as expected. you can make different testing scenarios using real hardware with this
+- integration tests: a list of integrations tests. this focuses on tests that utilize external or platform based libraries/implementations on real hardware and tests components as their own seperate tests, to verify hardware functionality to be as expected. you can make different testing scenarios using real hardware with this
     - it is recommended to further integrate the integration testing with a CI system, and utilize a testing dock for semi-permanently connected devices for better a integration testing experience
     ```
     ; -------- INTEGRATION TESTS ENVIRONMENTS --------